Multi-Stage Query Processing at Google

-Determining how a term or phrase may be used in the context of a page can be helpful in deciding how relevant that page is in responding to a query from a searcher.
+Deciding how a term or phrase is used in the context of a page can help decide how relevant that page is for a query from a searcher.

-A patent application from Google was published this week which looks at possible ways of considering the context of those words, and describes a multi-stage query processing approach to determine relevancy and find results to a search.
+A patent application from Google this week looks at ways to consider the context of those words.
+It also describes a multi-stage query processing approach to determine relevancy and find results to a search.

-The document is fairly complex, but some possible actions that can be taken during the different stages described are:
+The document is complex, but possible actions can be taken during the different stages are:

 a) Deletion of stop words.

 b) Term Stemming

-c) Expansion of queries to use things like synonyms and related terms that commonly co-occur with them.
+c) Expanding queries to use synonyms and related terms that often co-occur with them.

-d) Relevancy scores are created between query and each document computed one or more scoring algorithms, such as:
+d) Relevancy scores between a query and each document use one or more scoring algorithms, such as:

 ….the presence or absence of query term(s), term frequency, Boolean logic fulfillment, query term weights, popularity of the documents (e.g., a query independent score of the document’s importance or popularity or interconnectedness), proximity of the query terms to each other, context, attributes, etc.

 Adjacency and Proximity of terms are used to rank documents.